ebassi/halting_problem/content/gnome/state-of-vala.md

 ![Go]({filename}/images/go-commits.png)

-These are the number of daily commits over the past **year**.
-Both languages are younger than Vala, have more tools than Vala, and are more used than Vala. *Of course*, it's completely unfair to compare them, but those numbers should give you a sense of scale, of what is the current high bar for a successful programming language these days.
+These are the number of commits over the past **year**.
+Both languages are younger than Vala, have more tools than Vala, and are more used than Vala.
+*Of course*, it's completely unfair to compare them, but those numbers should give you a sense of scale, of what is the current high bar for a successful programming language these days.
 Vala is a niche language, after all; it's heavily piggy-backing on the GNOME community because it transpiles to C and needs a standard library and an ecosystem like the one GNOME provides.
 I never expected Vala to rise to the level of mindshare that Go and Rust currently occupy.

 Nevertheless, we need to draw some conclusions about the current state of Vala — starting from [this thread][vala-future-mail], perhaps, as it best